mrnoisytiger/atlasAI/README.md

 Here's an example Apache configuration because it seems like everyone gives one.
 If you use a different web server, you are on your own.
 You can figure it out.
 There isn't really much to it.

 This example assumes you have a folder called "atlas" with this repo inside of "/var/www/html".
 If you don't, adapt the configuration to reflect your environment.
 That's not my job.
+Also, change the "ServerName" to be your own URL.
+Please don't use "atlas.example.com" and come to me saying it doesn't work.

 ```
 <VirtualHost *:80>